Subhra264/psbt_poc/README.md

 ### Conversion between PsbtV0 and PsbtV2

-It is possible to create a psbtv0 out of a valid psbtv2 and vice versa.
+It is possible to create a psbtv0 out of a valid psbtv2 and vice versa (See https://gist.github.com/0xBEEFCAF3/8b7d7acee5ed0c7b84bb87cb53788394).
 We can create the unsigned transaction required in PsbtV0 using various fields available in PsbtV2.

 ```rust
 impl Psbt {